LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/why-templates.rst

 ^^^^^^^^^^^^^

 Recall that a template represents a *view* in the MVC world.
-It sets up a structure to display the data delivered by the controller.
-The template itself contains *blanks* which get filled in by the data, and this information can change based on a user's actions.
+It sets up a structure to display the data delivered by the controller, and the template guides where that information goes.
+This provides much more flexibility than hard-coding, since data can change based on a user's actions.

 .. sourcecode:: guess
    :linenos: